Seeds for Snapper Logo

 Expanding seagrass success from elsewhere

-OzFish volunteers and partner organisations will monitor the trial sites and determine which restoration techniques work best in different conditions, such as high wave action.
+Trial sites are monitored to determine which restoration techniques work best in different conditions, such as high wave action.

 The importance of seagrass

-Significant areas of seagrass meadows have been lost from South Australia’s coastline, causing a hugely detrimental impact on local native fish populations.
+Significant areas of seagrass meadows have been lost from South Australia’s coastline, causing detrimental impacts to local native fish populations.

 As well as providing an important habitat for fish, seagrasses also help to stabilise soil and sediment on the ocean floor, helping to protect Australia’s shorelines from erosion and storms.